medvedevgroup/pla-index/README.md

 | SDSL_INCLUDE_PATH  | Path to the SDSL include folder [typically ~/include/]   |
 | SDSL_LIB_PATH  | Path to the SDSL library folder [typically ~/lib/]  |

-To use the basic-pla or repeat-pla, check out to the `main` branch, and follow the `README` instructions there.

 ## Usage